 You have to search the popcorn a little bit to find your next clue.
-Hidden in the popcorn is a note that says “DOGS”.
-(Be careful that no children eat the popcorn as they are solving the room, this will help avoid the clue being found too early. )
+Hidden in the popcorn is the printed word that says “DOG”.
+(Avoid children eating the popcorn as they are solving the room, this will help avoid the clue being found too early.)

 After finding the “DOGS” clue you look around.
 You don’t see any pictures of dogs or any stuffed animals, all you see are your family pets.
 However, you realize that your pet dogs have been in the room with you the whole time – as they usually are!
 You run and check your dog and BINGO – they are wearing a key!
 It must be the key to the locked box that you noticed when you first entered the room!